The Best Questions to Ask On an Performance Review

 2. What are you hoping to accomplish over the next quarter, six months and year?

-Writing out goals for a specific period of time can be useful for you and the employee.
+Writing out goals for the coming months and coming year of time can be useful for you and boost employee performance.
 From the answers, you can gauge what the employee thinks that he or she is capable of, and identify opportunities for coaching and assistance to help reach the goals.

 3. Do you have access to all the tools and resources you need to do your job?
 If you don’t, what are the roadblocks that are keeping you from getting those tools and resources?